onyeka-hub/Project-22/README.md

 #### LoadBalancer
 USING AWS LOAD BALANCER TO ACCESS YOUR SERVICE IN KUBERNETES.
-Note: You will only be able to test this using AWS EKS.
+**Note**: You will only be able to test this using AWS EKS.
 You don not have to set this up in current project yet.
 In the next project, you will update your Terraform code to build an EKS cluster.

 You have previously accessed the Nginx service through ClusterIP, and NodeIP, but there is another service type – Loadbalancer.
 This type of service does not only create a Service object in K8s, but also provisions a real external Load Balancer (e.g. Elastic Load Balancer – ELB in AWS)